bartbartelds/obsidian-writing/_work/setting/NNY.md

-New New York - NNY for short - is what remains of the greatest city on earth after a string of calamitous natural disasters and the crash of the www at the end of the 21st century.
+New New York - NNY for short - is what remains of the greatest city on earth after a string of calamitous natural disasters and the splintering of the www at the end of the 21st century.